hypemarks/tint-privacy-policy/policy.md

 **customer** means the business or other organization that establishes an account with us or our reseller for the use of our services;
 **services** means our online services for the discovery, curation, management and display of social media postings and other content and related analytics services;
 **site** or **website** refers to www.tintup.com and any other website where this Privacy Statement is posted;
-**social media user** means an individual whose posting or tweet on Facebook, Twitter, Instagram or other social media platform is managed or displayed by our customer using our services;
+**social media user** means an individual whose posting on Facebook, Twitter, Instagram, Tik Tok or other social media platform is managed or displayed by our customer using our services;
 **visitor** means an individual who visits our website, interacts with us at a trade show or other industry event, or communicates with us in some other way other than as an account user, social media user, or other content provider;
 **we**, **our** and **us** refer to Hypemarks, Inc. dba TINT;
 **you** and **your** refer to visitors, account users, social media users, and content users as indicated by the context.